 In November 2021, the U.S. House of Representatives passed the Infrastructure Bill, which included more stringent regulations on tax reporting for crypto exchanges.
-Beginning in the tax year 2023, U.S.-based crypto exchanges must collect tax reporting information from their customers so that they can send them (and the IRS) Forms 1099.
-1099s report income earned from an entity or person other than an employer.
+Beginning in the tax year 2023, U.S.-based crypto exchanges must collect tax reporting information from their customers so that they can send them (and the IRS) crypto Forms 1099.
+These tax forms report income earned from an entity or person other than an employer.

-The bill does not specify which type of the 20 types of Forms 1099 must be issued by exchanges, although the information the bill requires resembles what is collected by the 1099-B.
+There are 20 types of 1099 forms, but the bill does not specify which type must be issued by exchanges, although the information the bill requires resembles what is collected by the 1099-B.

-As of the 2021 tax year, the U.S.-based exchanges that send 1099s send one (or more) of the three types of 1099s detailed below.
+As of the 2021 tax year, the U.S.-based cryptocurrency exchanges that send cryptocurrency 1099s send one (or more) of the three types of forms detailed below.

 What is Form 1099-MISC?

-As its name suggests, Form 1099-MISC is designed for reporting miscellaneous income to the IRS.
+As its name suggests, Form 1099-MISC is designed for reporting miscellaneous ordinary income to the IRS.
 Before the 2020 tax year, it was most often used for reporting non-employee compensation.
-However, some crypto exchanges, most notably Coinbase, have begun to use it to report traders’ gross income from crypto rewards or staking.
+However, some crypto exchanges have begun to use this crypto 1099 to report traders’ gross income from crypto rewards or staking.
 This amount is typically reported in Box 3 of Form 1099-MISC, as “other income.”

 Which exchanges send Form 1099-MISC?